juliabennett/obama-or-bush/README.md

 #obama-or-bush

 Explores radio addresses given by Obama and Bush through webscraping, natural language processing, and machine learning.
 Everything is done in Python, with the following packages handling most of the heavy lifting: pandas, beautiful soup, scikit-learn, nltk, and moe.

-Among other things, this repository contains code for the following Flask app: [juliaben.net/t/who-said-it](http://juliaben.net/t/who-said-it/).
-Details about this project and how to work with this repository are included below.
+Check out the Flask app: [juliaben.net/t/who-said-it](http://juliaben.net/t/who-said-it/).

 ##Overview